 Anchors can be of two types:

-- External Anchor: External anchors are those reference points that are provided by others such as price tags you see on many products.
+- External Anchor: External anchors are those reference points that are provided by outside sources.
+Examples are price tags, suggested retail prices, initial salary offers, and first numbers mentioned in negotiations.

-- Internal Anchors: Internal anchors are those reference points that are based on beliefs, experiences and contextual cues such as decision-making due to childhood habits and beliefs.
+- Internal Anchors: Internal anchors are those reference points that are based on beliefs, past experiences, memories, or expectations.
+Examples are childhood beliefs, past salary levels, previous exam scores, and prior health diagnoses.

-There are no clear causes of anchoring bias according to psychology, but here are two mechanisms which will help you to understand the phenomenon of anchoring bias:
+Here are two mechanisms which will help you understand the phenomenon of anchoring bias:

 Anchoring and Adjustment Bias